 Ph.D.
 (Statistics), Department of Statistics, Colorado State University, Fort Collins, CO (2008)

 M.S.
 (Statistics), Department of Mathematical Sciences, Montana State University, Bozeman, MT (2004)

 B.A.
 (Mathematics and Music), Concordia College, Moorhead, MN (2001)

 "Far better an approximate answer to the right question, than the exact answer to the wrong question, which can always be made precise."
 John Tukey

-My primary research interests lie in statistics education.
-Currently, we are exploring how students use metaphors and metonymies when learning statistical concepts related to sampling distributions and informal statistical inference.
-Additional research topics include time series analysis, specifically, change-point detection, and statistical applications in ecology.
+My primary research interests lie in statistics and data science education.
+Research projects in this area include: how students use metaphors and metonymies when learning statistical concepts related to sampling distributions and informal statistical inference, how learning and attitudes towards statistics are affected by one's peers in a flipped-format classroom, and developing and defining data science curricula at the undergraduate and graduate level.
+I am also involved in the MSU Storytelling Group, an NSF grant to bring computer science to rural and American Indian middle school students in Montana through storytelling.
+Additional research areas include time series analysis, specifically, change-point detection, and statistical applications in ecology.

 "New Undergraduate Data Science Programs" article in Amstat News, 1 July 2015, interview about our new data science major at UCI.

 Noll, J. and Hancock, S. A. (2014).
 Proper and paradigmatic metonymy as a lens for characterizing student conceptions of distributions and sampling.
 Educational Studies in Mathematics, 88(3), pp. 361-383.

 "The test of a good teacher is not how many questions she can ask her pupils that they will answer readily, but how many questions she inspires them to ask her which she finds it hard to answer."
 Alice Wellington Rollins